Battle of the Coral Sea: Allied response

-Unknown to the Japanese, the U.S. Navy, led by the Communication Security Section of the Office of Naval Communications, had for several years enjoyed increasing success with penetrating Japanese communication ciphers and codes.
-By March 1942, the U.S. was able to decipher up to 15% of the IJN's Ro or Naval Codebook D code (called "JN-25B" by the U.S.), which was used by the IJN for about half of its communications.
-By the end of April, the U.S. was reading up to 85% of the signals broadcast in the Ro code.
+Unknown to the Japanese, the US Navy, led by the Communication Security Section of the Office of Naval Communications, had for several years enjoyed increasing success with penetrating Japanese communication ciphers and codes.
+By March 1942, the US was able to decipher up to 15% of the IJN's Ro or Naval Codebook D code (called "JN-25B" by the US), which was used by the IJN for about half of its communications.
+By the end of April, the US was reading up to 85% of the signals broadcast in the Ro code.